Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Related Work

 \subsection{Hypergraph Learning}

-Hypergraph learning explores the high-order correlations in the data, which extends the traditional graph learning models to a high dimensional and more complete nonlinear space.
-It offers a promising solution for analyzing complex structured data with satisfactory performance in practice~\cite{GaoTPAMI22}.
+Hypergraph learning explores the high-order correlations in the data, which extends the traditional graph learning models to a high dimensional and nonlinear space.
+For example, Sun \textit{et al.} designed a hypergraph framework for human behavioral analysis to indicate the interactions between individuals and their environments.
+Since each edge in the hyperedges contains multiple nodes information, hypergraph learning is suitable to analyze rich sociological criteria effectively~\cite{SunTKDE23}.
+As a result, hypergraph learning offers a promising solution for analyzing complex structured data with satisfactory performance in practice~\cite{GaoTPAMI22}.
 The construction of the hypergraph from the given data is a key step for hypergraph learning, which significantly affects the final learning performance.

+Guo \textit{et al.} designed a representation learning framework to enhance the learning of individuals’ preferences from their friends’ preferences for recommendation system.
+To exploit the group similarity for an accurate group representation, all groups are connected as hypergraph, and the task of group preference learning are treated as embedding hyperedges in a hypergraph, where an inductive hyperedge embedding method is introduced~\cite{GuoTIS21}.
 Zhang \textit{et al.} proposed dynamic hypergraph structure learning (DHSL) to update hypergraph structure iteratively during the learning process~\cite{DHSL}.
 It is essential to make dynamic modifications to the initial hypergraph structures from adjusted feature embedding.
 Feng \textit{et al.} presented a framework named hypergraph neural network (HGNN) for handling complex and high-order correlations.
 In HGNN, the complex data correlation is formulated in a hypergraph structure, and a hyperedge convolution operation is used to exploit the high-order data correlation for representation learning~\cite{FengAAAI19}.